AaronActu/MaterialUI-Password-Generator/README.md

 **Any generated password is registered.**

 ## Quick start
-After cloning the repositorie, you can do `yarn install`.
+After cloning the repository, you can do `yarn install`.
 Then `yarn start` to start editing or testing the code.

 ## Production mode